SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Manager.md

 (extra information about the Detection driver: see ****Skyline IP Network Discovery****)

 Settings:

-Before you start the scan, you need to make sure the iprange is configured.
-The scan will check all the IP's in the range if there are devices available.
+Before you start the scan, you need to make sure the IP range is configured.
+The scan will check all the IPs in the range if there are devices available.

-You can edit the range by suplying the **IP Address** and **Subnet Mask** or you can fill in the **Start-** and **Stop Ip Address**.
+You can edit the range by supplying the **IP Address** and **Subnet Mask** or you can fill in the **Start-** and **Stop Ip Address**.

-The parameter **Elementname Prefix** is used to supply a prefix for all the deteceted devices.
+The parameter **Elementname Prefix** is used to supply a prefix for all the detected devices.
 Default: *AppearTV*.

-The pagebutton **Racks...** opens the Rack Configuration table.
+The page button **Racks...** opens the Rack Configuration table.
 You can Add/Delete Racks and change the name, description and Rack dimension.
 (These racks are visible on the Visio page **Devices/Racks**)

 ### Discovery/List page